renuo/spree_sale_prices/README.md

 Requirements
 ------------

-This Gem has only been tested with Spree 1.0.0 and Ruby 1.9.3.
-It might work with other version of Spree but I'm not sure.
-It should work with Ruby 1.9.2 but I haven't verified.
+This Gem has been tested with Spree 2.3-stable and Ruby 2.1.2.
 It does not support Ruby versions earlier than 1.9 for sure.
-If you test against other version of Spree or Ruby I'd love to hear about the results :)

 Installing
 ----------

 In your Gemfile add the following for the latest released version:

-    gem 'spree_sale_pricing'

-_OR_ to work from master:

-    gem 'spree_sale_pricing', :git => 'git://github.com/jpstokes/spree-sale-pricing.git'
+    gem 'spree_sale_pricing', github: 'renuo/spree-sale-pricing', branch: '2.1-stable'

 Install the Gem: